-The history of this neighborhood was often confused with that of this closed world, fascinated by its rites, codes and hierarchies… disturbing too, especially in the “ city of blood” where – towards 1900 – twenty three thousand sheep and five thousand oxen were slaughtered and butchered every day.
+The history of this neighborhood was often confused with that of this closed world, fascinated by its rites, codes and hierarchies… disturbing too, especially in the "city of blood" where – towards 1900 – 23,000 sheep and 5,000 oxen were slaughtered and butchered every day.

 The "scandal of La Villette" soon made the headlines.
 Construction work was stopped in 1970 and the industrial abattoir closed in March 1974.
 In 1979, the site was redeveloped as a unique complex that associates – over 55 hectares – nature and architecture, leisure and culture.